jbrown-js/noted/README.md

 All data is stored locally in your browser.
 Clearing browser storage will delete all notes.

+---

+## 💡 Development

+This project was built as a learning exercise using vanilla HTML, CSS, and JavaScript.
+JavaScript functionality was developed with assistance from AI tools to support learning and debugging during development.

+---

+## 💡 Future Improvements

+- Search notes
+- Pin important notes
+- Better UI themes
+- Cloud sync support
+- Mobile responsive design

+---

 ## 👨‍💻 Author

 Built as a learning project using vanilla HTML, CSS, and JavaScript.